Look Before You Fuse: 2D-Guided Cross-Modal Alignment for Robust 3D Detection: Introduction

+To fully leverage complementary information from camera and LiDAR, current architectures either use LiDAR for explicit supervision of the 2D-to-3D transformation process \cite{li2023bevdepth}, or integrate two complementary information sources by fusing LiDAR and camera BEV representations \cite{liu2023bevfusion,liang2022bevfusion}.
+While effective, these methods are fundamentally challenged by the inherent spatial misalignment between sensors \cite{yu2023benchmarking}.
+Although the performance of these methods has a relatively high theoretical upper bound, reaching this bound requires perfect sensor alignment, which is frequently violated by projection errors.
+This discrepancy leads to two critical issues.
+First, it corrupts depth supervision signal, providing noisy or incorrect depth labels to image branch.
+Second, during cross-modal aggregation, spatial misalignment causes the fusion module to associate semantically mismatched image and geometric features, thereby degrading quality and reliability of the final fused representation.

 Existing approaches have attempted to mitigate cross-modal misalignment, yet each suffers from significant drawbacks.
-To ensure feature consistency, some methods like ObjectFusion \cite{cai2023objectfusion} adopt an object-centric strategy to avoid direct projection errors.
+To ensure feature consistency, methods like transfusion \cite{bai2022transfusion} incorporate attention mechanism to query features of a specific modality, avoiding direct projection errors.
 While this effectively sidesteps the main cause of misalignment, it comes at the cost of sacrificing crucial contextual information.
 Other approaches like MetaBEV \cite{ge2023metabev} and RobBEV \cite{wang2024towards} attempt to mitigate misalignment effects by designing more robust and adaptive fusion modules.
-Although these modules are more resilient to inconsistent inputs, they cannot correct the initial geometric errors from the view transformation.
+Although these modules are more resilient to inconsistent inputs, they cannot correct the initial geometric errors from the 2D-3D view transformation.
 In essence, they are skillfully fusing features that have already been misplaced.
 Finally, global alignment techniques like GraphBEV \cite{song2024graphbev} directly address the geometric problem, effectively eliminating misalignment in areas with steep depth gradients.
-However, they tend to unnecessarily smooth geometrically stable regions where misalignment is negligible or even entirely absent, thereby incorrectly modifying already-correct depth values.
+However, they tend to unnecessarily smooth geometrically stable regions where misalignment is negligible or even entirely absent, thereby incorrectly modifying already-correct depth values, as illustrated in \cref{fig1}(B).

-These methods ignore the fact that misalignment stems from two primary sources, both of which cause projection errors that are amplified with increasing depth: minor extrinsic calibration errors and motion-induced distortions from the LiDAR’s rolling shutter effect.
-These projection errors are minor for points on nearby objects but become significant for points on distant background, creating a severe misalignment of features at their shared boundaries.
-Targeting the root causes of misalignment, we propose a framework that uses 2D priors to guide geometric correction and mitigate misalignment.
-Our core insight is that critical errors predominantly occur at the boundaries between foreground objects and background regions where depth changes sharply, as illustrated in Figure \ref{fig1}.